szabinakov/Virtual-Pet/README.md

 # Virtual Pet

+---

-Create your own virtual pet, like a Tamagotchi.
-It is able to get older, get hungry, and get unfit if you don;t take it for a walk ;)
+Create your own virtual pet, like a Tamagotchi.<br> It is able to get older, get hungry, and get unfit if you don't take it for a walk ;)

 ## Set up

+---

 1. Create a virtual-pet directory from the command line
 	$mkdir virtual-pet